titanium-exe/cmpt415/README.md

 ## Experiment 1
 - No Success
-- User Prompt : Parse Ethernet and IPv4 headers and forward packets unchanged
+- User Prompt : Parse Ethernet and IPv4 headers and forward packets unchanged (llm is given an easy task. complicated ones are still mystery...)
 - Prompt generator :

                         detailed_prompt = (